saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-2-working-with-json.md

 -	<b>Objects</b>: an unordered collection of one or more key-value pairs enclosed in braces <b>{}</b>.
 -	<b>Arrays</b>: and ordered collection of values enclosed in brackets <b>[]</b>.

-An object is similar to a Python dictionary and an array is similar to a list in Python.
+An object is similar to a Python dictionary and an array is similar to a Python list.

-The values that you will find in these data structures are the following:
+The values that you can find in these data structures are the following:
 -	String (0 or more Unicode characters)
 -	Number (integer or float)
 -	true